 What is a Preservation Easement?

 A preservation easement is a voluntary legal agreement that protects a significant historic or cultural resource.
 An easement provides assurance to the owner of a historic or cultural property that the property’s intrinsic values will be preserved through subsequent ownership.
 In addition, the owner may obtain substantial tax benefits.
+If this is something you’re interested in for your land or property, then you can find more here about easements and the rights of way you have.

 Under the terms of an easement, a property owner grants the rights to their property’s facade to Historic Nashville, Inc. Once recorded, an easement becomes part of the property’s chain of title and usually “runs with the land” in perpetuity, thus binding not only the owner who grants the easement but all future owners as well.